-It is an important nuance that the null hypothesis of many studies has been a Poisson point process, since a Poisson process produces highly random rhythmic sequences \textit{with no limitation on the interval length}.
+Many studies has assumed a Poisson point process as the null hypothesis.
+This is an important nuance, since a Poisson process produces highly random rhythmic sequences \textit{with no limitation on the interval length}.
 Therefore, a Poisson process represents a relatively weak null hypothesis to be rejected.
 Depending on the rhythmic sequences or animal displays being investigated, studies might want to test a stricter null hypothesis, perhaps tailored to the species or task at hand.
-For example, intervals $i_k$ sampled independently from a uniform distribution, with a maximum interval length, will result in ratios $r_k$ which do \emph{not} follow a uniform distribution \parencite[see simulated null distributions and Kolmogorov–Smirnov tests by][]{de_gregorio_categorical_2021, xing_syntactic_2022, anichini_measuring_2023, demartsev_male_2023}.
+For example, intervals $i_k$ sampled independently from a uniform distribution, with a maximum interval length, will result in ratios $r_k$ which do \emph{not} follow a uniform distribution \parencite[see simulated null distributions and Kolmogorov--Smirnov tests by][]{de_gregorio_categorical_2021, xing_syntactic_2022, anichini_measuring_2023, demartsev_male_2023}.
 In fact, further analyses and computational simulations show that this distribution has a peak around integer ratio 1:1, causing the null hypothesis to be rejected more often than by chance (see Figure~\ref{fig:ratio-distributions}).
 This is a correct rejection; i.e., the intervals were \emph{not} generated by a Poisson process.
-However, this might not be the null hypothesis rejection authors are looking for, since the resulting peak at 1:1 is still due to a random process (albeit a different one than the Poisson process).
+However, this null hypothesis might not be the one authors should be trying to reject, since the resulting peak at 1:1 is still due to a random process (albeit a different one than the Poisson process).

-\emph{Simply put, most studies performing statistical tests on the rhythm ratios $r_k$ count the number of ratios that fall close to a small-integer ratio.
-Doing so results in a non-transparent comparison of the empirical distribution to an implicit null hypothesis.
-This null hypothesis being tested is that the data have been generated by a Poisson process, a process generating highly random temporal sequences.
-Any significant results based on normalized bin counts \parencite[following][]{roeske_categorical_2020, de_gregorio_categorical_2021} statistically show that the data was not generated by a random Poisson process; even though this fairly weak Poisson null hypothesis was not made explicit, statistical significance still shows that the animal vocalizations feature rhythmic categories different from one type of random rhythmicity.}